-While organizing for several years, Cara assisted and collaborated with many movements in Alabama such as Fight for $15, Alabama’s fight to end predatory lending, Greater Birmingham Ministries, Stand as One, Faith in Action, Shut Down Etowah/Alabama’s Immigrant Rights movement, NAACP Alabama, Alabama Arise, SONG Alabama, etc.
+Over her years of organizing, Cara has assisted and collaborated with many movements in Alabama, such as Fight for $15, Alabama’s fight to end predatory lending, Greater Birmingham Ministries, Stand as One, Faith in Action, Shut Down Etowah/Alabama’s Immigrant Rights movement, NAACP Alabama, Alabama Arise, SONG Alabama, etc.

-the Democratic Party candidate for Public Service Commission Place 1, a role that would significantly change the lives of lower-income Alabamians by influencing the ways that utilities are priced and administered in the state.
+With all this experience under her belt, Cara decided to run as the Democratic Party candidate for Public Service Commission Place 1, a role that would significantly change the lives of lower-income Alabamians by influencing the ways that utilities are priced and administered in the state.

-Despite not winning her first election, Cara is continuing to develop her skills with community organizing, marketing, campaigning, planning, as she works for and with statewide and national organizations committed to improving voting rights and electoral power in the south.
+Despite not winning her first election, Cara is continuing to develop her skills with community organizing, marketing, campaigning, and planning, as she works for and with statewide and national organizations committed to improving voting rights and electoral power in the south.
 She hopes to expand her base and learn from other people across the country working hard to do the same in their communities.